baomidou/mybatis-plus-doc/src/content/docs/en/plugins/tenant.md

 ### Step 2: Inject the Tenant Handler into the Plugin

-Inject the custom tenant handler into `TenantLineInnerInterceptor`:
+Inject your custom tenant handler into the `TenantLineInnerInterceptor`:

 ```java
 @Configuration